UliintRuliyanti/Ruliyanti-CreativePortfolio/README.md

 Welcome to my creative space.
 Here, I blend the power of words, visuals, and digital strategy to craft content that is not only engaging-but deeply meaningful
 # copywriting-certificates
 This certificate serves as evidence of my achievement in completing a copywriting training program through a reputable online learning platform.
-# Video-Scripts-for-Ads-certificates/Certificate of Participation in the Webinar "How to Write Video Scripts for Ads".pdf
+# Video-Scripts-for-Ads-certificates-Certificate of Participation in the Webinar "How to Write Video Scripts for Ads".pdf
 This certificate of Participation in the Webinar "How to Write Video Scripts for Ads"